TypeFox/langium-ai/packages/langium-ai/README.md

 # Langium AI

+**Notice: This package has been moved over to [langium-ai-tools](https://www.npmjs.com/package/langium-ai-tools)!
+Please use the new package going forward.
+The one here has been deprecated in the meantime.**

 ## Overview

 This project makes it easier to build Agents for Langium DSLs.
 In particular Langium AI tries to help solve the following problems: